bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Better wrapping with *breakindent*
 ----------------------------------
-The relatively new `breakindent` indent option is the *best* way to wrap long code lines.
+The relatively new `breakindent` indent option is an *excellent* way to wrap long code lines.
 When set, long lines will wrap *with* an indentation thus preserving the clean indented look of code.

 Note, a very modern version of Vim, and Neovim, will be required.
 All the more